JohnM89/Portfolio-Redux/README.md

 ## Future Development 🔮

-This is only a rough draft, in the near future I will:
+This is only a demo draft, in the near future I will:

 - Implement a sleek, professional design.
 - Expand the project section with more & more flushed out projects!